pulumi/docs/content/docs/concepts/resources/dynamic-providers.md

 - /docs/intro/concepts/resources/dynamic-providers/
 ---

 There are three types of resource providers.
 The first are the standard resource providers.
-These resource providers are built and maintained by Pulumi.
-There is a second kind, called a dynamic resource provider, which we will discuss here.
-These resource providers run only in the context of your program.
-They are not shareable.
-The third type of resource provider is shareable.
-You write it yourself and then you can distribute it so that others can use it.
+These resource providers are built and maintained by Pulumi and can be found in the [Pulumi Registry](https://www.pulumi.com/registry/).
+The second type are custom providers written by you using [Pulumi Packages](/docs/using-pulumi/pulumi-packages).
+Both the standard and custom providers are able to be used across all the languages Pulumi supports.
+The third type is the dynamic resource provider discussed on this page.

-Dynamic resource providers can be written in any language you choose.
-Because they are not shareable, dynamic resource providers do not need a plugin.
+Dynamic resource providers are only able to be used in Pulumi programs written in the same language as the dynamic resource provider.
+But, they are lighter weight than custom providers and for many use-cases are sufficient to leverage the Pulumi state model.

+{{% notes type="info" %}}
+**Note:** The Pulumi registry includes the [Command Provider](https://www.pulumi.com/registry/packages/command/) as an even lighter weight solution and can be used in place of a dynamic resource provider in some cases.
+{{% /notes %}}

 There are several reasons why you might want to write a dynamic resource provider.
 Here are some of them:

-- You want to create some new custom resource types.
+- You want to create some new custom resource types without all the overhead of a custom provider.
-- You want to use a cloud provider that Pulumi doesn’t support.
+- You want to use a cloud provider that Pulumi doesn’t support and only need a few resources to be supported.
 For example, you might want to write a dynamic resource provider for WordPress.

 All dynamic providers must conform to certain interface requirements.
 You must at least implement the `create` function but, in practice, you will probably also want to implement the `read`, `update`, and `delete` functions as well.